rahulk789/browser-orchestrator/NOTES.md

 - Stateless request handling
 - HTTP-layer ergonomics

-Given the one-week time constraint, the focus was on **Restate’s execution and persistence model** with orchestrating parallel reliable sessions, rather than building a fully production-ready control plane.
+Given the time constraints, the focus was on **Restate’s execution and persistence model** with orchestrating parallel reliable sessions, rather than building a fully production-ready control plane.
 The project will continue to evolve, particularly around Kubernetes integration.